MagicalDreams/MadeWithMagic/README.md

 -This is a in Dev plugin for the Minecraft Server "Magical Dreams"(Creating Walts Dream) which is currently going through referbishment.

 MIT License

 Copyright (c) 2020 Nolan Trapp

+Only Current Active Licence is for: © 2013-2020 MagicalDreams Server, and Nolant108(and required users)

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal